PadmarajBhat/Cloud/Developing Applications with Google Cloud Platform.md

 * ```require('@google-cloud/debug-agent').start(
      { allowExpressions: true });``` : puts the debugger indication in the code
 * ```npm install --save @google-cloud/debug-agent``` : node js agent for stack driver debugger
+  * you can open the repository in google shell.
+      * either you have to clone the repository into google shell and then through code editor edit it.
+      * go to the directory from which last git push was done in the google code editor and then start editing.
+      * in either case you should be in directory where code resides.
 * Similarly for error reporting:
   * ```npm install --save @google-cloud/error-reporting```
   * ```const ErrorReporting = require(
        '@google-cloud/error-reporting').ErrorReporting;```
+* Debugging in GCP: